 The Cardinals saw continued success in the 2010s with former catcher Mike Matheny becoming the new manager.
 The club won three straight division titles from 2013 to 2015.
 They also reached the World Series in 2013, but they lost in six games to the Boston Red Sox.

-If you are a fan of the St Louis Cardinals, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Cardinals have the star power to make it all the way to the playoffs and win the World Series in 2021?
+If you are a fan of the St. Louis Cardinals, then you know that the only thing that matters right now is how they are expected to perform in the 2022 season.
+Do the St. Louis Cardinals have the star power to make it all the way to the World Series in 2022?

 Coming into his fourth season as a Major League Baseball manager, Mike Shildt currently has a 160-117 regular season win-loss record in charge of the St Louis Cardinals.

 After getting his introduction to the world of MLB as an associate scout, Shildt joined the Cardinals organization as the area scout for North Carolina.
 He then began his coaching career with the Cardinals minor league affiliate teams.